Causes of Social Anxiety and Social phobia

-That’s right, as a hypnotherapist I have come to know that what brings us down, causes anxiety and negativity, is our inner critic.
-We criticise ourselves when we feel anxious, we then become insecure, worried we are not good enough.
+That’s right, as a hypnotherapist I have come to know that the main cause of anxiety and negativity is our inner critic.
+When you criticise yourself you become anxious and insecure.
+Your feel as though you are not good enough.

-We may even berate ourselves for not being more confident, prettier, funnier, smarter and so on.
-Feeling inadequate or inferior at work or in social situations can develop into a social phobia.
+You may criticise yourself for not being more confident, prettier, funnier, smarter and so on.
+This leaves you feeling inadequate at work or inferior in social situations which can develop into a full blown social phobia.

-The inner critic and negative self talk, make social phobia much worse.
-The more we do it the more powerful the inner critic gets.
-The more we compare ourselves to others, the less we measure up.
+The inner critic and relentless negative self talk can make social phobia much worse.
+The more you do it the more powerful the inner critic gets.
+The more you compare yourself to others, the less you seem to measure up.

 Hypnotherapy can help you overcome social phobia and anxiety

-Hypnotherapy has been of help to many people; to reduce social phobia, anxiety, stress and worry; to sleep better; to have better relationships with oneself and others.
+Hypnotherapy has been of help to many people to reduce social phobia, worry and anxiety.
+You too can have a better relationship with yourself and others.